klkgang/DS/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Start the application by running `python main.py`.
+2. Start the application by running `python main.py`.

 ## Usage